Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_Ceph_OSDs.md

 1. (`ncn-s#`) Repeat the above steps on other storage nodes if they also have unmanaged OSDs.

-1. (`ncn-s#`) After all such OSDs have been updated, wait for a minute and verify that `osd` service name has zero OSDs by running the following command.
+1. (`ncn-s#`) After all such OSDs have been updated, wait for a minute and verify that `osd` service name has zero OSDs.

     ```bash
     ceph orch ls | awk 'NR==1 || /osd/'